Posters at Middlebury

 • Saving it to Google Drive, and downloading the document by opening the browser and going to Google Drive on the lab computer.

-• If you do not already have a document, you should make a new document on the lab computer, or create it on Adobe Illustrator on your own device and send then it to a lab computer using one of the methods listed above.
+• If you do not already have a document, you should make a new document on the lab computer, or create it on your own device and send then it to a lab computer using one of the methods listed above.

 To create a new document: